TouchBistro/tb/CONTRIBUTING.md

            named: boolean # Whether or not to create a named volume
       remote:
         command: string  # Command to run when the container starts
-        enabled: boolean # Whether or not to use the remote version
         image: string    # The image name or a valid URI pointing to a remote docker registry.
         tag: string      # The the image tag to use (ex: master)
         volumes:         # List of docker volumes to create